Is a Flight Reservation Enough for a Schengen Visa From India?

 Getting this one step right can save you a lot of stress.
 The Schengen visa process is designed to test how well-prepared you are—not how much money you’re willing to risk.
 With a proper flight reservation, you meet the embassy’s requirements smartly and safely.

-Here’s the truth you need to hear — a flight reservation alone will not get you a Schengen visa approval.
+Here’s the truth you need to hear — a flight reservation alone will not get you a Schengen the visa decision.
 It’s a required document, yes, but only one piece of a much bigger picture.
 The Schengen embassies in India don’t just want to see that you’ve planned a trip; they want to be sure you’ll return home once it’s over and that you can afford the journey responsibly.

 When you understand what they’re actually looking for, the checklist starts to make sense.
 Let’s go over what else you’ll need besides your flight reservation — and why each part matters.